 AE: Oh, it was a real pleasure.
 It was so exciting professionally to get to work with someone of that caliber.

 AE: Exactly.
-And to be doing scenes just me and her, which are proper sort of full on scenes, it was so gratifying.
+And to be doing scenes just me and her, which are proper sort of full-on scenes, was so gratifying.
 It was great.
 It was lovely.
 So yeah, very cool.

-TC: Is there anything you can sort of tell us, like a sneak peek about it?
+TC: Is there anything you can sort of tell us?
+A sneak peek about it?